bobtsang28/bobtsang28.github.io/_projects/2025-05-25-the-red-brick-house.md

   </div>
 </div>

 The production spanned over seven months.
-Through our fundraising campaign, more than £2,500 was raised, yet, as a student project, there were still considerable limitations.
+Through our fundraising campaign, more than £2,500 was raised.
 I oversaw a broad range of creative and logistical responsibilities, guiding the film from initial concept to final delivery.

 AVAILABLE SOON